|Teaching method||Contact hours|

 BPE-22306 Basic cell factory design, BPE-21306 Bioreactor Design and BPE-20806 Separation Process Design

-Note: This course can not be combined in an individual programme with BCT22803 Physical Transport Phenomena and/or ETE23803 Environmental Process Engineering.
+This course can not be combined in an individual programme with BCT10805 Process Engineering Basics.

 This course is the first in a series of process engineering courses.
 It introduces the basics of design of production and transfer processes which are relevant for biotechnology.The design of the required equipment and the design of an entire biotechnological production process will be based on element, component and energy balances.
 These balances involve mathematical equations that can be applied to find the required energy or required energy and mass flows for conversion or separation processes.
 The emphasis in this course is on analyzing and solving relatively simple design problems; optimization of the design and analysis of more complex problems are taught in later courses.
 The course illustrates how process engineers can contribute to the development of sustainable biotechnological production processes.